JonathonCavalieri/fitbit-data-extract/README.md

 ![image info](./Documents/Images/coverage_report.png)

 ## GCP Setup and Deployment
 For this project I used several different services and had to create them in GCP using the console.
-Some of these I created a script to help out but many were manually created.
+Some of these I created a script to help out, but many were manually created.

 Created the following and enabled any services that were needed to run them.
 In addition to this I had to give the compute service account access to these services where it didn't have them by default.
 - GCP project